-If you have a concern about an instructor, and feel comfortable discussing that concern directly with the instructor, you are encouraged to do so.
-If after respectfully trying to come to an understanding with that individual, no progress is made or if you do not feel comfortable approaching the instructor directly, the following individuals are available to support you:
+If students have a concern about an instructor, and feel comfortable discussing that concern directly with the instructor, they are encouraged to do so.
+If after respectfully trying to come to an understanding with that individual, no progress is made or if students do not feel comfortable approaching the instructor directly, the following individuals are available for support:

 - Course/Module Director, Rotation Coordinator, or Course Chair

 - Year Chair

-- Director, Academic
+- Academic Director

 - Associate Dean, Medical Education

-At any of the above levels, the OSA can be approached to support you, mediate or advocate on your behalf.
+At any of the above levels, the OSA can be approached for support, or to help mediate or advocate.

-When in the process of expressing concerns about a learning session or instructor, it is a good idea to keep your goals in mind, and provide feedback constructively and respectfully.
+When in the process of expressing concerns about a learning session or instructor, it is a good idea to keep goals in mind, and provide feedback constructively and respectfully.
 Consider seeking guidance from the Office of Students Affairs, and/or a trusted faculty member or peer.

-If you have an encounter with an instructor or an experience in a learning setting about which you feel uncomfortable, the OSA can help.
-Detail the incident in your own words in writing and work with the Office of Students Affairs regarding how to address the issue (which can include informal or formal processes).
-If you feel that you have been subject to mistreatment, discrimination or harassment, please see Procedures on Mistreatment, Harassment and Discrimination for more information and guidance.
+If students have an encounter with an instructor or an experience in a learning setting that is problematic, the OSA can help.
+Detail the incident in writing and work with the Office of Students

+Affairs regarding how to address the issue (which can include informal or formal processes).
+If a student feels they have been subject to mistreatment, discrimination or harassment, please see Procedures on Mistreatment, Harassment and Discrimination for more information and guidance.